 Complaints can be made by patients either on their own behalf or by a representative (with your consent).

 If you have a complaint please do not be afraid to say how you feel.
 We welcome feedback to help us improve our standards and you will not be treated any differently because you have complained.
-We will do our best to put right anything that has gone wrong and this leaflet aims to help you to make your views known to us.
+We will do our best to put right anything that has gone wrong.

 What are the time limits for making a complaint?